Lisp-Stat/documentation/content/en/docs/Contributing/docs.md

 ---

 Creating and updating documentation is a great way to learn.
-You will not only become more familar with Common Lisp, you have a chance to investigate the internals of all parts of a statistical system.
+You will not only become more familiar with Common Lisp, you have a chance to investigate the internals of all parts of a statistical system.

 We use [Hugo](https://gohugo.io/) to format and generate the website,